Advanced

 Extremely easy to overlook but can be very useful.
 Dragon-teeth stop Whistler/Lasher missile trucks and delays rocket bots sniping metal extractors, which are flat enough to hide behind them.

-If Build pace line/grid (Shift + Alt + Z/X) is used, you can use 1 tap/tiny space to stop everything including the tiny Flea.
+If Build Grid/Line Spacing (Shift + Alt + Z/X) is used, you can use 1 tap/tiny space to stop everything including the tiny Tick.

 Use to make fences to stop fast units from just ignoring your defenses and army, having to spend time shooting their way through or going around.
 Getting in front of tanks before they get to your base is the difference between a lost game and a whole field of dead reclaim for you to scoop up.